harkalygergo/TurboPress/README.md

 # TurboPress

-TurboPress is a multi-langual and multisite compatible WordPress plugin that provides a set of tools and features to enhance the functionality of WordPress sites.
+Multilingual and multisite compatible WordPress plugin that provides a set of tools and features to enhance the functionality of any website.
+Make it better, faster and safer.
 It's free and always will be.

 ---